Transfer Shares for Private Limited Company

 Right of Shareholders to Move Shares

-In organisations like these, the article of association or AoA may limit the transfer of shares proceedings.
-Thus, before initiating transfer of share procedure for a private limited company, the AoA must be checked to ensure that it doesn’t inhibit the said procedure of share transfer.
+In organisations like these, the article of association or AoA may limit the transfer of company shares proceedings.
+Thus, before initiating transfer of company shares procedure for a private limited company, the AoA must be checked to ensure that it doesn’t inhibit the said procedure of share transfer.
 If it does so, then the AoA needs to be changed by getting approval from the Board of directors.
 Let us understand how the shareholders’ right to move shares are limited in two forms:

 Directors’ Right to Deny